 There will probably be something that goes wrong.
 The temperature will spike while you’re asleep.
 You’ll pull it slightly early.
 The bark won’t be as dark as you wanted.

 That’s how you learn.
 Write down what you did.
 Note what worked and what didn’t.
-Every cook teaches you something and brisket is the kind of cook that rewards the people who keep coming back to it.
+Every cook teaches you something and brisket is the kind of cook that rewards the people who keep coming back to it over and over again.

 Now go get a packer brisket and stop overthinking it.
 The smoker is the best classroom there is.